xomcar/xomcar.github.io/cv.md

 {% include contact.html %}

 ## Profile
-I am a serious and diligent person with excellent analytical skills and an innate critical mindset.
-I am accustomed to problem-solving and troubleshooting.
-I enjoy spending hours debugging code and have a strong interest in the fields of computer vision, computer graphics, and automation, which allow me to satisfy my need to simplify every process.
+I am a precise person, motivated and easily engaged in new projects, ideas and technologies.
+Hard working and meticulous, great gregarious in a team context, with flashes of leadership when needed.
+Ready to discuss any and all decisions, being them mine or someone else’s.
+Capable of retrieving information by myself and diligent in learning and keeping up the pace.
+I have high consideration of my potential as a problem solver, and consider myself a righteous individual; I embrace humility and respect my limits and the ones of people around me.
 ## Work experience

 * [**M31 SRL**](https://www.m31.com/) [10/2022 - Current]